GUNN HIGH SCHOOL STUDENT ACTIVITIES

 • Required Enrollment in Student Government class for 9th Grade Year only.
 Optional enrollment Sophomore Year.

-Junior Class Site Council/PTSA Representative (this is a 2-year position – must be a junior in '22-'23)
+Junior Class Site Council/ PTSA Representative (this is a 2-year position – must be a junior in '25-'26)

-• Serves as liaison with PTSA and works with PTSA on Turkey Feast (November)
+• Serves as liaison with PTSA and works with PTSA on Harvest Feast (November)

 • Votes and advocates for students at PTSA and site council meetings and seeks funding for SEC activities if needed